SamHCoco/Data-Structure-Implementation-Java/README.md

 # Data Structures: Java Implementations

 ## Content Overview:
-Below is an overview of some Abstract Data Types (ADTs) and my implementations of them using Python, including a summary of their worst case Time Complexities.
+Below is an overview of some Abstract Data Types (ADTs) and my implementations of them using Java, including a summary of their worst case Time Complexities.

 ## Introduction:
 Data structures provide ways of storing and organizing data in computer memory and fall into two broad categories: Linear and Non-Linear.